FinanceAndrew/CSC1401-Assignment-2/README.md

 2. You need to implement a validation plan to get a valid input from the user for product code.
 An input value is considered invalid if:
-- it is not a number at all;
+i. it is not a number at all;
-- it is not an integer number;
+ii.   it is not an integer number;
-- it is a negative number;
+iii.  it is a negative number;
-- it is a number out of range (greater than or equal to the size of productListArr).
+iv.   it is a number out of range (greater than or equal to the size of productListArr).

 3. You need to implement another validation plan to get a valid input from the user for quantity.
 An input value is considered invalid if:
-- it is not a number at all;
+i.    it is not a number at all;
-- it is not an integer number;
+ii.   it is not an integer number;
-- it is zero or a negative number;
+iii.  it is zero or a negative number;
-- it is greater than 100.
+iv.   it is greater than 100.

 4. You need to design a looping plan to implement the Information Gathering Phase.
 Refer to Functional Requirements and Fig. 1 for the detail of data flow in the loop.
 Clearly, this task should